akhilpthekkelanji/plotter/README.md

  ### Command line arguments
  ```
   -h, --help            show this help message and exit

   -g, --grid            Enable grid

   -d, --detail          Enter details like title and units

-  -x, --xval            Every x value in the input file will be shown on
-                        x-axis.
-By default, the program decides the points
+  -x, --xval            Every x value in the input file will be shown on x-axis.
+By default,
-                        to be displayed on the axes.
+  						the program decides the points to be displayed on the axes.

+  -t, --transpose       take transpose of excel sheet

+  -i, --inside			show legends inside plot, by default it is shown outside the plot

   -f FILE, --file FILE  Eath to input excel file
 ```